Nearly 80 percent of Bronco student-athletes achieved a 3.0 this past fall.

-Apsey returned to Boise after nearly a year as the Athletic Director of Carroll College in Helena, Mont.
-During his first tenure at Boise State, he also served as interim athletic director for the final months of 2011.
+Apsey returned to Boise State in 2015-16, after nearly a year as the Athletic Director at Carroll College in Helena, Mont.
+He had previously served as the Broncos' senior associate athletic director from 1998-2014.
+He was also Boise State's interim athletic director for the final months of 2011.

-Apsey finished a successful 2014-15 academic year with Carroll College that saw the Fighting Saints capture the Frontier Conference's Bandy Memorial All-Sports Trophy, winning conference championships in both football and men's cross country.
+Prior to rejoining Boise State, Apsey oversaw a successful 2014-15 season in which Carroll College captured the Frontier Conference's Bandy Memorial All-Sports Trophy, winning conference championships in both football and men's cross country.

 In addition to the outright league title, Carroll's football team earned the No. 1 seed in the NAIA Football Championship Series, advancing to the quarterfinals.
 The men's and women's cross country teams each finished in the top 10 at the NAIA National Championships -- the highest finishes in program history -- and the women's basketball team advanced to the NAIA Division I Championship.

-Apsey oversaw the first men's soccer and softball seasons in Carroll College history.
+Apsey also oversaw the first men's soccer and softball seasons in Carroll College history.

 Of the department's 15 programs, 14 recorded grade-point averages above 3.0, and the nearly 400 student-athletes combined for a department GPA of 3.24.

-Before arriving at Boise State, Apsey served as Assistant Director of Athletics at California State University San Bernardino for four years.
-Prior to that, he was the Assistant Director of Development at CSU Bakersfield from 1990-94.
+Before arriving at Boise State, Apsey served as assistant director of athletics at California State University San Bernardino for four years, and spent 1990-94 as assistant director of development at CSU Bakersfield.